Sazan: Antiquity

 Sazan was known as Sason (Σάσων) to the ancient Greeks, and Saso to the ancient Romans.
 Pseudo-Scylax mentioned it in his Periplus.

-Polybius wrote that there had been a military encounter there in 215 BC between the forces of Philip V of Macedon and the Romans.
+Polybius wrote that Philip V's fleet anchored during his naval operations off Illyria, using it as a staging point while awaiting intelligence about Roman movements; however, after hearing false reports of a strong Roman naval force, he panicked and withdrew his entire fleet, abandoning the opportunity to strike at Apollonia and potentially gain control of Illyria while Rome was distracted by Hannibal.

 The island was part of the Roman Empire, and later came under Byzantine rule.

-Medieval Period
+Medieval period

 In 1264, a naval clash known as the Battle of Sazan took place off the island, between the Republic of Genoa and the Republic of Venice.

 In 1279, it was captured by the Kingdom of Albania, and in the 14th century, it was held by Albanian lords, often under the protection of the Republic of Venice.

 In 1371–1372, following the seizure of Vlorë by the Balsha noble family, many inhabitants fled to the nearby Sazan Island, where they placed themselves under Venetian protection.
 Although the Balshas retained control of the surrounding mainland territories such as Vlorë and Kaninë, Venice effectively exercised practical control over Sazan.
 By the late 1380s, Comita Muzaka, widow of Balsha II, formally recognized Venetian dominion over the island by providing an annual tribute of rowers for the Venetian fleet, confirming Venice's legal authority there.

-A contemporary record from 18 September 1372 in Ragusa records a maritime incident involving Sazan island.
+A contemporary record from 18 September 1372 in Ragusa documents a maritime incident involving the island of Sazan.
 Jurça, a sailor, appeared before the rector Ser Johannes de Grede to complain about Potrentinus, his brother Miralia, and Goico Stanče of Vlorë, who were then residing on Sazan Island.
 He reported that in June of the previous year, they had captured him along with two of his ships, seizing fifteen gold ducats, two swords, three shields, a bow with its string, a barrel of wine, and two sacks of cloth.
 They also detained him and his sailors for a full month.
 This event is documented in the "Lamento de foris 1370–1373."

 By 1393, Sazan was securely acknowledged as under Venetian control, while Vlorë and Kaninë remained under Comita's authority.
 Following Comita's death, her daughter Rugjina Balsha's husband, Mrkša Žarković, ruled the Principality of Vlorë from 1396 to 1414, after which Rugjina Balsha herself ruled from 1414 to 1417.
 Eventually, the advancing Ottomans captured the region, and by 1418, Vlorë and the surrounding bay, including Sazan, fell under Ottoman control.